Overview

 To invite a group to an existing space from Chat in Gmail:

-1. Click Spaces from the left sidebar and select the space to which you'd like to add the group from the list on the left.
+- Select the space in which you'd like to add the group from the list on the left under "Spaces."

-2. Click the space name and select Manage members from the drop-down menu.
+- Click the space name at the top and select Manage members from the drop-down menu.

 Once invited, individual members of the MCommunity group can join your space.
 Google Chat will notify members via email that they have been invited to your space and can click Open in Google Chat to accept.